Is AI Taking Over Jobs? What the Data Actually Shows

 Stay informed about AI in your specific field

 Generic AI awareness isn’t enough.
 The most useful thing you can do is understand how AI is specifically being adopted in your industry — which tools practitioners in your field are using, what problems they’re solving with them, and where the gaps still are.
-Building AI skills for your specific field matters far more than general AI literacy.
 Industry newsletters, professional communities, and job postings (which now often list AI tools as requirements) are all useful signals.
+The PwC data makes this concrete: skills in AI-exposed jobs are changing 66% faster than in other roles — which means waiting a year to start learning is a meaningful setback, not just a delay.

 7. An Honest Take on Where This Is Heading